applebytez/BLANK-FUCKER/README.md

 ***My favorite new delhi python calculator new issue opener from Dhanbad, Aryan5555Github!!!***<br>

 # What is blank grabber?
-Blanc grabber is a malicious tool used to be able to steal credentials of primarily discord users.
+Blank grabber is a malicious tool used to be able to steal credentials of primarily discord users.
-Blanc grabber is advertised with the following beautiful features
+Blank grabber is advertised with the following beautiful features
 <img width="900" alt="image" src="https://github.com/uohefiuhgiufheuoiw/BLANC-DUMPER/assets/129020795/d129ecc6-6b1d-4f4e-82aa-a83eedd7288a">
 Now these don't seem very nice to me..